openspyrit/spyrit-examples/2025_DLMIS/readMe.md

-# Hands-on Session XX: Image Reconstruction using the PyTorch and SPyRiT Packages
+# Hands-on Session: Image Reconstruction using PyTorch and the SPyRiT Package

 This code was used during a hands-on session given at the [Deep Learning for Medical Imaging School 2025](https://deepimaging2025.sciencesconf.org/).